smokyweb/deck_b3d/README.md

 ## Developing and Running Locally

-To get started, clone the repository and ensure you npm >= 3 and grunt installed, then run:
+To get started, clone the repository and ensure you npm >= 3, then run:

     npm install
-    grunt
+    npm run build

 The latter command generates `example/js/blueprint3d.js` from `src`.